 © 1999 Onwards Steve Drury

-I kid ye Not!, courtesy of those wonderful guys at Optic Nerve Recordings, Sorted!
+I kid ye Not!, courtesy of those wonderful guys at Optic Nerve Recordings, we present the Collection ‘Sorted!’
+THE RE-BIRTH . . .
+(Released 2021-22)

 During the 80’s, Party Day had produced some great music and were exciting to watch live.
 Their ‘post-punk’ indie-rock (sometimes ‘darkwave’, sometimes ‘coldwave’, even ‘Old-School Goth’ - the cheek!) goth songs soared and swooped, and once heard, you couldn’t forget them.
-However success was always a step away, as their light shone bright but oh so briefly.
-To this day, their music continues to be played both in the Goth clubs throughout the world and on selective online radio shows.
+However success was just a step away.
+Their light shone bright but oh so briefly.
+To this day, their music continues to be played both in the Goth clubs throughout the world and on selective online radio shows and streamed.
 I kid ye not.
 And they continue to find new fans.

 There has never been a reunion gig of worth, but while the band lived and breathed, it was a breath of fresh air; their raw energetic music created chords that splattered and ricocheted off the walls.
 Susan Williams described them as “They hold their guitars like loaded AK47's”, and Andy Darlington, another journalist converted to the cause called them “explosive cartridges onstage”.
 This band was ‘serious joy’.
 If you were lucky to see Party Day play live, you knew what that meant.